nikhilkashid/slate/source/index.md

  - where Second Parameter is Name of delivery boy
  - where Third Parameter is Email-ID of delivery boy (optional)

 2. Update location of delivery boy.
 This needs to be called whenever there is a change in the delivery boys location (onLocationChanged()).
 This call ensures that we have the updated location of the delivery boy and whenever the delivery boy is in vicinity of the customer, his device's bluetooth will be turned on in the background and the delivery boy can accept payments through Coinn from the customer.
+We recommend that this function is called whenever there is a change in location by 100 m or the last known location is  3 mins older.

 <aside class="codetext">
         coinnClient.updateLocation(19.125051, 72.912406);